Welcome to Stella Maris Academy

 Michaela Semling

-Michaela Andrues is a native of Novato, California.
-She graduated from Thomas Aquinas College in 2020 and is currently serving as a missionary at an elementary school in the South Bronx.
+Michaela Semling is a native of Novato, California.
+She graduated from Thomas Aquinas College in 2020 and prior to teaching at Stella Maris Academy she served as a missionary at an elementary school in the South Bronx.
 Ever since she was a student herself, she wanted to be a teacher.
-Through her work in the Bronx, she has had the opportunity to grow as a teacher and experience Christ’s goodness through her students.
-She is thrilled to continue her teaching career at Stella Maris Academy and to inspire young hearts to know, love, and serve Christ.
+Through her work in the Bronx, she had the opportunity to grow as a teacher and experience Christ’s goodness through her students.
+She is thrilled to be teaching at Stella Maris Academy and to inspire young hearts to know, love, and serve Christ.

 Thelma Queri